Frequently Asked Questions

 Installing your garden

-Make sure the site your installing your LifeSpace Garden or SIP garden is level and free from obstruction.
+Make sure the site your installing your LifeSpace Garden or GardenWell garden is level and free from obstruction.
 You want to make sure that

-1. Nothing will puncture the liner
+- Nothing will puncture the liner

-2. The garden is level so the reservoir/self-watering will function correctly.
+- The garden is level so the reservoir/self-watering will function correctly.

-Ideal surfaces and level and free from obstructions that could puncture the liner.
+Ideal surfaces are level and free from obstructions that could puncture the liner.
 Drainage is also important.
 For the longevity of your garden/woodwork you want to ensure that the location of your installation is free draining and free from pooling water.

 Ideal surfaces are:

-• Level wooden/synthetic decks
+- Level wooden/synthetic decks

-• Level concrete patios/pavers
+- Level concrete patios/pavers

-• Level riverrock/pea gravel areas
+- Level riverrock/pea gravel areas

-• Level sandy areas
+- Level sandy areas

-• Level rooftops/roofing material
+- Level rooftops/roofing material

 Secondary Locations:

-• Level bark/mulch areas
+- Level bark/mulch areas

-• Level grassy areas
+- Level grassy areas

 Not suggested if liner will be in direct contact:

-• Road base (potential puncture over time)
+- Road base (potential puncture over time)

-• Crushed gravel (potential puncture over time)
+- Crushed gravel (potential puncture over time)

-• Exposed dirt/soil (potential puncture over time)
+- Exposed dirt/soil (potential puncture over time)

 Within 1/8th of an inch over 4' is acceptible.
-Your LifeSpace Garden or SIP garden will function out of level, but you want to ensure the OverFlow of your garden is always positioned at the low point.
-This way the reservoir will never encroach about the SIPs into the soil zone - which is key! - however, if your garden is significantly out of level, you will lose reservoir capacity making reservoir fills more frequent.
+Your LifeSpace Garden or GardenWell garden will function out of level, but you want to ensure the OverFlow of your garden is always positioned at the low point.
+This way the reservoir will never encroach about the GardenWells into the soil zone - which is key! - however, if your garden is significantly out of level, you will lose reservoir capacity making reservoir fills more frequent.

-The right soil blend is very important for optimal self-watering functionality of your LifeSpace or SIP garden.
+The right soil blend is very important for optimal self-watering functionality of your LifeSpace or GardenWells garden.
 If shopping at your nursery or garden center, look for a "container blend."
 The key here is looking for either coconut coir or peat moss and a significant ingredient which helps with water retention and soil friability.
 Perlite or vermiculite will also be present.
 If in doubt please feel free to reach out!

-Great Question!
-Your LifeSpace / SIP garden functions through capillary action - "Capillary action is the ability of a liquid to flow in narrow spaces without the assistance of, or even in opposition to, external forces like gravity. " The problem is that in it's dry state, soil is actually hydrophobic, meaning that it will resist getting wet.
+The problem is that in it's dry state, soil is actually hydrophobic, meaning that it will resist getting wet.
 So if you put a bunch of dry soil on top of even the most perfectly full water reservoir, no capillary action... it will stay dry.
 So to kick off that self-watering magic, thoroughly top water first until you soil is even and consistently moist - then your soil will want to stay moist, and will continuously draw water up from the reservoir to create the perfect growing environment!

 In summary:

-• Fill garden with container blend soil
+- Fill garden with container blend soil

-• Water thoroughly from top to kick off capillary action
+- Water thoroughly from top to kick off capillary action

-• Fill reservoir
+- Fill reservoir

-• Watch your garden thrive!
+- Watch your garden thrive!

 If you choose to overwinter your garden, here are some tips to protect your crops:

-1. MULCH Mulching your garden over the winter is a must, especially if you plan on growing through the winter months.
+Mulching your garden over the winter is a must, especially if you plan on growing through the winter months.
 Also using cold frames, cloches or row covers will extend your harvest into the winter months.
 This will prevent shock to root systems if you are overwintering veggies.
 Using a thick layer of leaves on your garden is the easiest and most cost-effective mulch.

-2. MOVE UNDER COVER If you have a mobile garden, roll it against a wall or under cover to give a little extra protection for your plants.
+If you have a mobile garden, roll it against a wall or under cover to give a little extra protection for your plants.
 If you live in a colder climate, extending fall veggies may not be an option.
 We highly suggest doing some experimentation to see what works best for your space.

-3. CROP COVERS Overwintering crops in colder climates presents more of a challenge, and we absolutely suggest doing some experimentation.
+Overwintering crops in colder climates presents more of a challenge, and we absolutely suggest doing some experimentation.
 However, cover crops may be a more achievable option than edibles.
 Some cold weather cover crops include fava beans (hardy to -17), winter field peas (hardy to -23) and crimson clover (hardy to -23).
 Avoid planting garlic and fava or broad beans together, it will stunt growth!

 Location & Applications

 The ideal garden location is a combination of sun exposure and convenience.
 Ideally, the more sun the better!
-But you also want your veggie garden in a place you can harvest from everyday or atleast 2-3 times per week.
+But you also want your veggie garden in a place you can harvest from everyday or at least 2-3 times per week.

-One of the wonderful about SIPs is that they allow you to grow just about anywhere.
+One of the wonderful about GardenWells is that they allow you to grow just about anywhere.
 Because you only have to fill the reservoir 8-12 times per year (in Vancouver) it makes those tough to irrigate locations more than manageable.
 Also, by creating a sealed garden with single overflow, it allows you to control all drainage and mess which is often a significant issue with growing in urban spaces.

-4-6hrs for leafy green and herbs.
-6-8hrs for roots, shoots, & vines.
 8hrs+ and you'll be happily growing all your favourites!

 100%!!!
 One of the huge benefits of our CondoFarm collection is that they are tailored for small space urban growing.
 Compact, self-watering, no mess gardens that are ideal for urban dwellers and the modern lifestyle.

 Absolutely not!
 We just love growing veggies anywhere we can!
-But the truth is, sub-irrigation is ideal for growing any type of plant that thrives on even consistent moisture.... which tends to be most of them!
+But the truth is, sub-irrigation is ideal for growing any type of plant that thrives on even consistent moisture... which tends to be most of them!

 Yes.
 Fruit trees, decorative bushes, garden shrubs all thrive with sub-irrigation.
 Especially in urban environments where space is limited, the built in reservoir will allow you to save on soil volume as well.
-Simply position the rootball of your tress or bush within the capilliary zone (8-12" from the SIPS) and your plants will benefit from the even and consistent moisture that no other irrigation system can achieve.
+Simply position the rootball of your tress or bush within the capilliary zone (8-12" from the GardenWells) and your plants will benefit from the even and consistent moisture that no other irrigation system can achieve.

 Maintenance

-Over the last 8 years in the Pacific Northwest, we've found that a LifeSpace Garden, or a garden with SIPs installed - needs the reservoir filled between 8-12 times a year on average.
+Over the last 8 years in the Pacific Northwest, we've found that a LifeSpace Garden, or a garden with GardenWells installed - needs the reservoir filled between 8-12 times a year on average.
 Monitor the float gauge on your garden at least once a week, or more during peak summer heat, but the following projections can be used as a guide.

-• March: Fill reservoir with first planting
+- March: Fill reservoir with first planting

-• April: 0-1x
+- April: 0-1x

-• May: 1-2x
+- May: 1-2x

-• June: 1-3x
+- June: 1-3x

-• July: 2-4x
+- July: 2-4x

-• Aug: 3-4x
+- Aug: 3-4x

-• Sept: 1-2x
+- Sept: 1-2x

-• Oct: 0-1x
+- Oct: 0-1x

 Fertilizing is best done by amending your soil with nutrient rich organic compost after every crop.
 Once you're done harvesting, amend your soil with compost to bring the volume of soil back up to the top of your garden.
 If you're diligent in your amending, you should be able to limit the amount of additional fertilization required.
 However, if you have over planting, or growing heavy feeders, you can consider using an organic liquid fertilizer or compost tea to boost your garden at key points like flowering or the beginning of fruit set.